Cleveland Bicycle Accident Lawyer

 In the last decade, cycling as a form of commuting has grown steadily in Ohio.
 Each year, dozens of cyclists are killed or seriously injured in cycling accidents.
 Many of these accidents are preventable tragedies caused by reckless and negligent drivers.

 The most common type of cycling accident is a collision with a motor vehicle.
-This can occur when a vehicle is moving or when a vehicle is parallel parked, and a driver opens their door into the path of a cyclist (frequently referred to as a dooring accident).
+This can occur when a vehicle is moving or when a vehicle is a parallel parked, and a driver opens their door into the path of a cyclist (frequently referred to as a dooring accident).
 Cyclists are vulnerable to the same types of negligent drivers as motor vehicle drivers and pedestrians.
 At Slater & Zurz, we represent cyclists injured by all types of negligent motorists:

 - Distracted drivers